umati/Showcase/SERVER.md

 - Load at least the Machinery types (as defined by OPC 40001-1 UA for Machinery) and the adapted instances in two separate namespaces into the OPC UA server.
 - Ensure that all variables have valid values, if a variable could not be provided by the machine tool, set a neutral value.
 (E.g. if no override is available, set the value to 1).
-- Make sure that no NodeIDs of the types are modified and that all defined references are available.

 ### OPC UA Server connecting to the datahub